infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

 Now [`value`](@ref JuMP.value(::GeneralVariableRef)) can be used to query the values as shown above in the Basic Usage section.
-This works by calling the appropriate [`map_value`](@ref InfiniteOpt.map_value) defined by the optimizer model.
-By default this, employs the `map_value` fallback which uses `optimizer_model_variable` to do the mapping.
-Details on how to extend these methods for user-defined optimizer models is explained on the Extensions page.
+This works by calling the appropriate [`map_value`](@ref InfiniteOpt.map_value) defined by the transformation backend.
+By default, this employs the `map_value` fallback which uses `transformation_variable` to do the mapping.
+Details on how to extend these methods for user-defined transformation backends is explained on the Extensions page.

 We also, support call to `value` that use an expression of variables as input.